-Ordinarily, dividends remitted to non-Chilean sponsors are subject to a 35 per cent withholding tax rate.
-Interest payments are taxed at the same 35 per cent rate, but a 4 per cent reduced withholding rate applies, inter alia, to interest payments on loans decrease in its equity capital, the valuation of equity contributions made in assets other than cash, the reduction in the number of members of the board of directors, inter alia.
+Actions such as the conversion of the corporation into a different corporate type (LLC, SpA, etc.), a division or merger of the corporation, a sale of more than 50 per cent of its assets, a decrease in its equity capital, the valuation of equity contributions made in assets other than cash, the reduction in the number of members of the board of directors, inter alia.

-9 Section 14 of the Chilean Corporations Act.
+10 Section 14 of the Chilean Corporations Act.